cesar-rgon/simple-kf2-server-launcher/README.md

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot07.png)

-* _Add new game type_: It allows to add a new profile with no code duplicated.
+* _Add new game type_: It allows to add a new game type with no code duplicated.
 * _Double click on a game type code or description_: It allows to edit the field.
 * _Remove selected game type_: It allows to remove the selected game type code and description.

 #### Configuration-Difficulties
-In this section you can add, edit or remove difficulties to the launcher.
+In this section you can add, edit or remove difficulties from the launcher.
 Each difficulty is composed by two fields:
 1. _Code_: Code to identify the difficulty mode.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the difficulty mode.